codio/site/source/docs/specifics/phonegapbuild.html.md

 full_width: true
 ---

-Phonegap should be considered to be in a Beta state until mention of it is removed from the documentation.

 This tutorial shows you how to create a project and build to Phonegap:Build using Codio.
 PhoneGap Build is a cloud service for compiling PhoneGap applications.

 [Adobe Phonegap](http://docs.build.phonegap.com/) provides a way for users to create mobile applications using technologies such as HTML, CSS, and Javascript.